English Romantic sonnets: Background

 The sonnet had been adopted into English poetry during Tudor times, notably by Sir Thomas Wyatt and Henry Howard, Earl of Surrey, who took Petrarch as their model and translated or adapted several of his sonnets into English.
 The form was taken up by a host of other poets over the next century, for the most part composing long amatory sequences, although at the end of this period John Milton had demonstrated the sonnet’s adaptability to a much wider range of subject matter.
 After him, scarcely any sonnets were written until the form’s revival during the second half of the 18th century.
 For that generation, Milton's example was the one generally followed, although the long history of the Italian sonnet was not forgotten, especially among women writers.
 Charlotte Smith incorporated a few translations from Petrarch among her Elegiac Sonnets, while Anna Seward's sonnet "Petrarch to Vaucluse" is an imitation written in the poet's name.

-At the start of the 19th century,Capel Lofft expressed his sense of the importance of the sonnet's history to the new generation of English poets.
-In the long preface to his idiosyncratic Laura, or an anthology of sonnets (on the Petrarchan model) and elegiac quatorzains (London 1814), the thesis is developed that beyond the sonnet's Sicilian origin lies the system of musical notation developed by the mediaeval Guido of Arezzo, and before that the musical arrangement of the Greek ode.
-In Italy (as in England), the sonnet had gone through periods of decline and renewal and Milton was the fittest model for the English revival.
-The young Milton had learned the mature Italian style while travelling in Italy and conversing on equal terms with its writers (as well as writing five sonnets in Italian as well).
-Milton's sonnets deal with both personal and contemporary issues and in their organisation are reminiscent of the Horatian ode.
-In form they are modelled on Petrarch's, however, which to Capel Lofft is more legitimate than the Shakespearean quatorzain that closes in a couplet.